The Dream Team

 Jason Hosiassohn

-Jason Hosiassohn has been working for NJY Camps since 2008, in a full-time capacity since 2014, and as the Director of Cedar Lake Camp since 2021.
+Jason Hosiassohn has been part of the NJY Camps community since 2008, joining the full-time leadership team in 2014 and becoming Director of Cedar Lake Camp in 2021.

-Jason grew up in Cape Town, South Africa and moved to Toronto, Canada at the age of 11.
-He received a bachelor’s degree in recreation and leisure studies from Brock University.
-During his many years at NJY Camps, Jason has worn countless hats.
-His first six summers were spent in Cedar Lake Camp, working his way to the role of Assistant Director.
-In 2014 he joined the full-time team and for the next seven years served as the Assistant Director of Camp Nah-Jee-Wah as well as directing NJY Camps’ Pre and Post Camp seasons, First Step, and short stay programs.
-In 2021, Jason moved to the role of Director of Teen Camp, and in 2022 he enjoyed an amazing first summer as the Director of Cedar Lake Camp.
+Jason grew up in Cape Town, South Africa, and moved to Toronto, Canada at the age of 11.
+He earned a bachelor’s degree in Recreation and Leisure Studies from Brock University.
+Over the years, Jason has held a wide range of leadership roles across NJY Camps.
+His first six summers were spent at Cedar Lake Camp, where he worked his way up to Assistant Director.
+In 2014, he transitioned to a full-time role, serving for seven years as Assistant Director of Camp Nah-Jee-Wah while also overseeing NJY Camps’ Pre- and Post-Camp programs, First Step, and Short Stay programs.
+In 2021, Jason became Director of Teen Camp before stepping into the role of Director of Cedar Lake Camp, where he has proudly led the community since.

-Jason completed the JCC Association Merrin Teen Fellowship Program, a competitive 18-month program for professionals working with teens across the JCC continental movement.
-Passion, enthusiasm, and a genuine love for camp are among the many things that Jason brings to CLC.
-His favorite part of the camp experience is watching campers progress and grow into young inspirational leaders during their transformative summers.
+Jason is a graduate of the JCC Association Merrin Teen Fellowship Program, a highly selective 18-month professional development program for leaders working with teens across the JCC movement.
+He brings passion, energy, and a deep love of Jewish camping to Cedar Lake Camp.
+His favorite part of camp is watching campers grow over the summers into confident, compassionate, and inspiring young leaders.

 Kelsey Kilduff